 Can you see the Imagine Peace Tower from Reykjavik?

 Yes, you can.
-The blue light beam is visible from virtually any point in the city and if you’d like a closer look, take a short ferry ride from the pier at Skarfabakki or the old harbor downtown.
-On select dates in the fall, Videyjarstofa restaurant on the island offers a John Lennon tribute concert and dinner.
+The blue light beam is visible from virtually any point in the city.
+If you’d like a closer look, you can take a short ferry ride Skarfabakki pier or the Old Harbor area.
+On select dates every fall, Videyjarstofa restaurant on the island features a John Lennon tribute concert and dinner.

-Yoko Ono chose Iceland as the location for this amazing tribute to John Lennon and beacon to world peace because according to her, “Iceland is a magical and beautiful country.
+Yoko Ono chose Iceland as the location for this amazing tribute to John Lennon and beacon to world peace.
+According to her, “Iceland is a magical and beautiful country.
 The electrical energy source for the country and for the Imagine Peace Tower is geothermal – water, instead of oil.
 No pollution.
 No war.
 This is just one of the incredible situations that creates the magic of Iceland.”